 Tayari Jones wins Women's Prize for 'An American Marriage'

-LONDON (AP) — U.S. writer Tayari Jones has won the Women's Prize for fiction with her novel "An American Marriage."
+LONDON (AP) — Tayari Jones won the Women's Prize for fiction on Wednesday with "An American Marriage," her story of a family torn apart by the U.S. judicial system.

-Jones' best-selling novel — selected by Oprah Winfrey for her book club — centers on a successful African-American couple in Atlanta whose marriage is tested by when the husband is imprisoned for a crime he didn't commit.
+The American writer's best-selling novel - selected by Oprah Winfrey for her book club and praised by ex-president Barack Obama - centers on a successful African-American couple in Atlanta whose marriage is tested when the husband is imprisoned for a crime he didn't commit.

 Historian Kate Williams, who chaired the judging panel, called the novel "a story of love, loss and intimacy . that shines a light on today's America."